FAQ

 Multiple Myeloma

 If you find eating solid food difficult, you might wonder about using formula.
-It39;s better to use nutritional supplements like Ensure, Nutricia39;s Fortimel, or Abbott39;s Ensure.
+It’s better to use nutritional supplements like Nutricia, Fortimel and so on.
 These offer more nutritional benefits for adults than formula.

 -